Frida Sundemo – Indigo | EP review

 This is smart pop: easy, accessible and most importantly, honest.

 Indigo is available to purchase now.
-For further information about Frida Sundemo visit here.
+For further information or to order the album visit Frida Sundemo’s website here.

 Watch the video for Indigo here: